 This topic describes symmetric encryption, which is the most commonly used data encryption method.
-KMS provides easy-to-use APIs that allow you to encrypt and decrypt data on the cloud.
+KMS provides easy-to-use API operations that allow you to encrypt and decrypt data on the cloud.

-If you do not specify the KeySpec parameter when you create a customer master key (CMK) in KMS, the CMK is a symmetric key.
-Alibaba Cloud supports popular symmetric key algorithms and provides a high level of data security with strong encryption.
+If you do not specify the KeySpec parameter during key creation, KMS creates a symmetric key.
+KMS supports popular symmetric key algorithms and provides high-level data security by using strong cryptography.

 Encryption and decryption features

-Each symmetric CMK in KMS supports multiple key versions.
-KMS rotates CMKs automatically by generating new key versions.
+Each symmetric CMK that is generated in KMS supports multiple key versions.
+KMS automatically rotates CMKs by generating new key versions.
 You can customize the key rotation policy.

-When a CMK has multiple versions, the encryption operations (including Encrypt, GenerateDataKey, and GenerateDataKeyWithoutPlaintext) use the latest version of the specified CMK to encrypt data.
-For decryption, you do not need to specify the CMK ID or key version ID.
-KMS automatically identifies the CMK and its key version used to encrypt the ciphertext data, and uses the appropriate version of the key to decrypt the data.
+If a CMK has multiple versions, the latest version of the CMK is used to encrypt data or data keys in the Encrypt, GenerateDataKey, and GenerateDataKeyWithoutPlaintext operations.
+When you call the Decrypt operation, you do not need to specify a CMK ID or key version ID.
+KMS automatically identifies the CMK and its key version with which the corresponding data or data key is encrypted.
+Then, KMS uses the key material of the identified key version to decrypt the ciphertext.

-A key rotation is represented by generating a new version of a key.
-After the rotation is complete, KMS automatically uses the new key version to encrypt data.
-However, the earlier key version is still available for decryption.
-For more information, see Automatic key rotation.
+KMS rotates a CMK by generating a new version of the CMK.
+After a rotation is complete, KMS automatically uses the new key version to encrypt data or data keys.
+However, the earlier key version is still available to decrypt the ciphertext generated before the rotation.
+For more information, see Configure automatic key rotation.

-KMS allows you to encrypt your data stored on the cloud by using the Bring Your Own Key (BYOK) feature.
+KMS allows you to encrypt your data on the cloud by using the Bring Your Own Key (BYOK) feature.
 This feature helps you meet stringent security and compliance requirements.
-We recommend that you use Managed HSM to protect your keys by importing key material into CMKs whose protection level is HSM.
-The keys imported into Managed HSM can only be destroyed, and their plaintext cannot be exported.
-For more information, see Import key materials.
+We recommend that you use Managed HSM to protect your keys.
+You can import your key material into a CMK whose protection level is HSM.
+Keys in a managed HSM can only be destroyed, and their plaintext cannot be exported.
+For more information, see Import key material.